hidevopsio/cli-demo/README.md

 # hicli
-hicli is an open source, community-driven command line client for managing hi devops servers.
+hicli is an open source, community-driven command line client for managing hidevops services.

 hicli is writen in Go, it can be run cross Windows, Mac, Linux.